astronomer/deploy-action/README.md

 ### Run Pytests

-In the following example, the pytest located at `/tests/test-tags.py` runs before the image is deployed.
+In the following example, the pytest located at `/tests/test-tags.py` runs before deploying to Astro.

 ```
 steps: